Qerope/Qerope/README.md

 I am excited to be a part of the GitHub community and to share my work with others.
 I look forward to collaborating with other developers and contributing to a wide range of projects.
 If you have any questions or would like to work together on a project, feel free to reach out to me on GitHub.
 I would love to hear from you!

-- 👋 Hi, I’m Hamed Tavakoli aka.
+- 👋 Hi, I’m Hamed aka.
 Qerope
-- 👀 I’m interested in Mobile, Web, Video Games
+- 👀 I’m interested in Technology and Computers
 - 🌱 I’m currently learning AI/ML
 - 💞️ I’m looking to collaborate on startups
-- 📫 How to reach me HamedTava@outlook.ca
+- 📫 How to reach me HamedTava@outlook.com
-- 🌐 Check out my website Qerope.me
+- 🌐 Check out my website Qerope.me *under_maintenance

 <!---
 Qerope/Qerope is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.